-New York State is one of the most economically and intellectually significant regions in the world.
-It contains Wall Street โ the centre of global finance โ the United Nations headquarters, some of America's most prestigious universities, and New York City itself: a metropolitan area that attracts elite talent from every corner of the globe.
+The average IQ in New York State is estimated at approximately 100.7 โ placing it 15th nationally and meaningfully above the US national mean.
+New York is one of the most economically and intellectually significant regions in the world: it contains Wall Street, the United Nations headquarters, some of America's most prestigious universities, and New York City itself โ a metropolitan area that attracts elite talent from every corner of the globe.

 New York IQ โ Key Statistics